 While breaches at big corporations like Target and Home Depot make the headlines, small business are still very much targets for hackers.
 Stephen Cobb, a senior security research at antivirus software company ESET, said that small businesses fall into hackers' cybersecurity "sweet spot": They have more digital assets to target than an individual consumer has, but less security than a larger enterprise.

 The other reason small businesses make such appealing targets is because hackers know these companies are a bit more lax about security.
-A recent infographic by Towergate Insurance said that last year, 97 percent of smaller companies neglected to prioritize online security improvement for future business growth.
-That infographic also showed that small businesses often underestimate their risk level, with 82 percent of small business owners saying they're not targets for attacks, because they don't have anything worth stealing.
-The latest Business Risk Index from insurance provider Travelers confirms this, with just 23 percent of small businesses saying they "worry a great deal" about cyber risks and data breaches.
+An infographic by Towergate Insurance showed that small businesses often underestimate their risk level, with 82 percent of small business owners saying they're not targets for attacks, because they don't have anything worth stealing.
+The 2015 Business Risk Index from insurance provider Travelers confirms this, with just 23 percent of small businesses saying they "worry a great deal" about cyber risks and data breaches.

 While it's true that a hacker may not target your small business specifically, it's highly plausible that you could get swept up in a broad-reaching attack, Cobb said.

 "Attacking is typically done by software at scale," Cobb told Business News Daily.
 "There are small businesses who think, 'Why would some hacker be trying to get into Fred's Gardening Store?'
 He wouldn't, but the hacker may have written a software that's scanning everything it can find.
 If you put up a website today, it's going to get scanned for vulnerabilities by bad guys.
 Your website is a server that can be taken over."